PADAS/er-map/README.md

 \* = required
 - *server: the server we set up for you
     - e.g.: "ermap-server-sandbox.pamdas.org"
+- *public_name: name of public presentation of data, path on server to movement data
 - map_title: the name of the map that appears in the legend
     - default: "Animal Tracker"
 - color_scheme: an array of hex colors used for bullets in the legend and displaying the track of the associated subject